MDendiPurwanto/MDendiPurwanto/README.md

 # 👋 Welcome to My GitHub Profile!

-Hi, I'm **Muhamad Dendi Purwanto** — a passionate **Frontend Developer | Robotic Enthusiast | WordPress Enthusiast** based in Blukbuk, Dukuhwaruh, Jawa Tengah.
+Hi, I'm **Muhamad Dendi Purwanto** — a passionate **Frontend Developer | Robotic Enthusiast | WordPress Enthusiast** based in Dukuhwaruh, Jawa Tengah.
 A web developer with more than 2 years of work experience.
 Experienced in developing websites for brands from several industries, ranging from media, e-commerce, community websites, and client application needs.
 I have experience developing integrated websites with robot hardware or the Internet of Things, and I am also familiar with Embedded Systems.

 ---